JvanKatwijk/qt-dab/README.md

-	Note that the sources for 4.4.2 are now in the subdirectory qt-dab-s4 and for qt-dab-5.0 in the subdirectory qt-dab-s5 Install required libraries, see section 5.5.3 (page 29) of the manual.
+	Note that the sources for 4.4.2 are now in the subdirectory qt-dab-s4 and for qt-dab-5.0 in the subdirectory qt-dab-s5 Install required libraries, see section 5.5.3 (page 29) of the manual for 4.4.
-	It turns out that in recent versions of Debian (and related) distributions the lib *qt5-default* does not exist as as separate library.
+	Note: It turns out that in recent versions of Debian (and related)		distributions the lib *qt5-default* does not exist as as separate library.
 	It seems to be part of another of the qt5 packages that is installed.
 	Be aware that different distributions store qt files on different locations, adapt the INCLUDEPATH setting in the ".pro" file if needed.